thomas-haslwanter/3D_Kinematics/README.md

 - Solutions for the Exercises in the book

 ## Errata
-The file [Errata.txt](Errata.pdf) will contains the a list of mistakes in the manuscript, and the corresponding corrections.
+The file [Errata.txt](Errata.pdf) will contain the a list of mistakes in the manuscript, and the corresponding corrections.